openSUSE/news-o-o/_posts/2010-10-30-opensuse-weekly-news-issue-147-is-out.markdown

- KDevelop 4.1 can now publish changes using email, pastebin or ReviewBoard and features the addition of native support for the Git distributed version control system “ version 4.0 already included SVN and CVS integration.
+ KDevelop 4.1 can now publish changes using email, pastebin or ReviewBoard and features the addition of native support for the Git distributed version control system â€“ version 4.0 already included SVN and CVS integration.
 The current release also includes various new plug-ins that allow users to, for example, run arbitrary shell commands or external tools directly from inside the IDE via the external scripts plug-in.
 Other changes include support for PHP 5.3, Hex Editor updates and a function that allows users to import remote projects and start working on them directly. (...)"